-• Improve pedestrian wayfinding campus-wide through improved signage, clearer sight lines, sculptures and other landscaping features.
+Improve pedestrian wayfinding campus-wide through improved signage including building identification on all sides as well as general orientation maps, clearer sight lines, sculptures and other landscaping features.

 BICYCLE CIRCULATION

 The College will work with the City of Livermore to improve bicycle facilities and make it easier for cyclists to access the campus.
 The FMP includes the following bicycle programs: